suchipi/yavascript/meta/generated-docs/strings.md

 # dim (function)

-Wrap a string with the ANSI control characters that will make it print with a dimmed style.
+Wraps a string with the ANSI control characters that will make it print with a dimmed style.

 ```ts
 declare function dim(input: string | number | Path): string;